aws-samples/cdk-eks-blueprints-patterns/docs/patterns/gmaestro.md

 cd cdk-eks-blueprints-patterns
 ```

-Update the patterns parameters:

-- `clientIdSecretName: string` - The secret name from the prerequisite

-- `clusterName: string` - Copy from the Deployment section `MAESTRO_SERVICE_NAME` value

-- `createNamespace: boolean` - If you want CDK to create the namespace for you

-- `namespace: string` (optional) - The namespace where gMaestro will be installed. `default` namespace is used as default.

 If you haven't done it before, [bootstrap your cdk account and region](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

 ### Using AWS Secret Manager Secrets